Welsh Springer Spaniel vs Welsh Corgi (Pembroke): Complete Comparison (2026)

 Health and Lifespan Comparison

 Welsh Springer Spaniel has a typical lifespan of 12-15 years, while Welsh Corgi (Pembroke) lives approximately 12-13 years.
 Health profiles differ significantly between these dogs.
-Welsh Springer Spaniel is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Welsh Corgi (Pembroke) faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Welsh Springer Spaniel is predisposed to hip and joint issues, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Welsh Corgi (Pembroke) faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
 Welsh Springer Spaniel has 3 documented predispositions compared to 2 for Welsh Corgi (Pembroke), though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health